yumuk1989/Python_Anesthesia_Simulator/docs/source/modelling_anesthesia.rst

 Modelling Anesthesia
 ================================

-In the practice of pharmacology, models of drugs effect are usually separated into two sub-categories: Pharmacokinetic (PK) and pharmacodynamic (PD).
-The PK model describes the time evolution of the drug concentration in the body after an injection, and the PD models describe the effect of a given drug concentration on a physiological variable.
+In the practice of pharmacology, models of drugs effect are usually separated into two sub-categories: pharmacokinetic (PK) and pharmacodynamic (PD).
+The PK model describes the time evolution of the drug concentration in the body after an injection, and the PD model describe the effect of a given drug concentration on a physiological variable.

 Pharmacokinetics
 ----------------